ss37/jersey_example/_posts/2015-08-15-technogies-used.md

 title: Tools and Technologies Used
 ---

-**Tools and Technologies Used:** Java, JAX-RS using Jersey, Maven, POJO, Eclipse, Tomcat and RESTClient add-on for Mozilla Firefox
+Java, JAX-RS using Jersey, Maven, POJO, Eclipse, Tomcat and RESTClient add-on for Mozilla Firefox